TanerIlyazov/spring-multiple-databases-recovery/README.md

+Mock project with branch reproducing an unexpected(hopefully only for me) behaviour by spring boot and Hikari connection pools.
+Seems like recovering the connection to an external datasource is not working as spring's documentation implies when
+- not using AutoDatasourceConfiguration
+- or having more than 1 datasource

+There are two branches in this project:
+- `master`: instructions and code to reproduce failing recovery
+- `single-datasource`: instructions and code with successfully recovering datasource connection

+Both branches use the same datasource and jpa configuration.

 Test recovery for a two separate datasources using Hikari Connection pool

 Running the application with the started mysql containers will populate the User and Product tables with pseudo-random values and start querying every 30s.